SafestHires Customer Agreement

 3. PAYMENT REQUIREMENTS/COLLECTION:

 Subscriber agrees to pay SafestHires, Inc. all applicable charges for the various services rendered to Subscriber.
-Pricing will be firm for one-year, unless other stipulated in writing, except for any government or third-party surcharges/fee increases that are passed on to SafestHires, Inc. Subscriber agrees to pay all applicable charges within thirty (30) days after receiving a SafestHires, Inc. invoice.
+Pricing will be firm for one-year, unless other stipulated in writing, except for any government or third-party surcharges/fee increases that are passed on to SafestHires, Inc..
+Subscriber agrees to pay all applicable charges within thirty (30) days after receiving a SafestHires, Inc. invoice.
+If you pay via ACH, you must send an ACH remittance notice by email to email@example.com on the date you issue payment.
+If the remittance notice has not been received within 60 days following the date the invoice was issued, this may result in your account privileges being revoked until we receive the remittance notice.
 All monetary obligations to SafestHires, Inc. for services rendered which are past due fifteen (15) days or more may, at the election of SafestHires, Inc., bear interest at the rate of fifteen percent 15% per annum.
-If your invoice becomes past due, you agree that your card will be automatically charged for any unpaid balance.
+If your invoice becomes 60 days past due, you agree that your card will be automatically charged for any unpaid balance.
 Invalid cards will result in account suspension.
 In the event that external collections or legal action is necessary to obtain the payment of any monetary obligations to SafestHires, Inc., the Subscriber shall be liable to SafestHires, Inc. for all related collection costs and reasonable attorneys’ fees incurred by SafestHires, Inc.

 4. COMPLIANCE WITH THE FAIR CREDIT REPORTING ACT: